All graphs have tree-decompositions displaying their topological ends: Distinguishing the tangles

-\begin{sublem} The set $R(k,r,\Pcal(B), G_T[B])$ is empty. \end{sublem}
+\begin{sublem} The set $R(k,\Pcal_\beta, G_T[\beta])$ is empty. \end{sublem}

-\begin{proof} Suppose for a contradiction, two profiles $P_B$ and $Q_B$ in $\Pcal(B)$ can be distinguished by a separation $X$ of order at most $k$.
-Then $\tilde X$ has order at most $|\partial(X)|$ by \autoref{same_order} and by \autoref{from_torso_to_G} it distinguishes the profiles $P$ and $Q$ which induce $P_B$ and $Q_B$.
-So $P$ and $Q$ are distinguished by $\Ncal_k$ by the induction hypothesis.
-This contradicts the assumption that $P$ and $Q$ are both in $\Pcal(B)$. \end{proof}
+\begin{proof} Suppose for a contradiction, two robust profiles $P_\beta$ and $Q_\beta$ in $\Pcal_\beta$ can be distinguished by a separation $(A,B)$ of order at most $k$.
+Then $\widetilde{(A,B)}$ has the same order as $(A,B)$ by \autoref{same_order}.
+It distinguishes the robust profiles $P$ and $Q$ which induce $P_\beta$ and $Q_\beta$ by \autoref{from_torso_to_G}.
+Since $P_\beta$ and $Q_\beta$ are distinct, also $P$ and $Q$ are distinct.
+But then by the induction hypothesis $P$ and $Q$ are distinguished by $\Ncal_k$ -- as they are distinguishable by the separation $\widetilde{(A,B)}$ of order at most $k$.
+This contradicts the fact that $P$ and $Q$ are both in $\Pcal(\beta)$. \end{proof}